nopnop2002/Arduino-FTP-Client-Server/README.md

 ----

-# CallBack Function of FTP Server:
+# CallBack Function with FTP Server:

 You can use CallBack Function in FTP Server.
 When put,delete,mkdir,rmdir,rename occurs,